Follow these three best practices to ensure a successful SD-WAN implementation and maximize long-term success.

 As enterprise organizations continue to push applications and business-critical data to the cloud, and as teams continue to sprawl outward from a centralized hub, IT leaders must evolve their networks to deliver fast, flexible and secure access and performance—no matter where end users, devices and information are located.

 Organizations around the world have modernized their networks and accelerated digital business transformation initiatives with software-defined wide area networking (SD-WAN).
-And the market is showing no signs of slowing down: In 2019, the global SD-WAN market size was roughly $1.4 billion and it is expected to reach $43 billion by 2030.1

 What’s the key to a successful SD-WAN implementation?
 Like any large technology solution roll-out, getting SD-WAN right is all about upfront strategy and planning.
 Follow these three best practices to ensure a successful implementation for your software-defined wide area network: